Ljon4ik4/sphinx-proof/README.md

 This branch contains a significantly rewritten version.
 New features added:
-- one can choose between numbering per-proof-type and uniform numbering
+- one can choose between numbering per-proof-type and uniform numbering via `proof_uniform_numbering`
-- one can manage a list of types which have no number by default (usually only proof)
+- one can manage a list of types which have no number by default (usually only proof) via `nonumber_type_list`
-- one can manage a list of types which are headless (no admonition title) by default (usually only proof)
+- one can manage a list of types which are headless (no admonition title) by default (usually only proof) `headless_type_list`

 This potentially answers the issues
 - [86](https://github.com/executablebooks/sphinx-proof/issues/86)